TABLE OF CONTENTS

 First, is the All-in-One model.
 Access to content is all supplied behind a paywall, so as soon as a consumer signs up, they have access to it all.
-To prevent losing subscribers constant updates to available content is required.
+To prevent losing subscribers constant updates to available content are required.

 And third, is a Fixed Term model.
 In this standard content is available for a set amount of time and is specifically targeted for learning objectives.
 It is great for short programs on a schedule or in B2B sales.

-Subscriptions are Considered High-Risk
+Subscriptions are Considered High Risk